nierja/Tox/README.md

 ## Usage

-1. Generate desired descriptors for the training, validation and test datasets by running:
+1. Generate desired descriptors for the training, validation, and test datasets by running:

    ```python
    python3 src/descriptor_generation/generate.py